bvggies/Tijaniyahmuslimproapp_react/DATABASE_SETUP.md

 ## Current Status
 ✅ Database schema defined with Prisma
-✅ PostgreSQL configured for production (Railway)
+✅ PostgreSQL configured for production (Neon)
 ✅ Authentication system using real database
 ✅ All user data persisted in database
 ✅ No local storage dependency for critical data